thorpej/nabu-keyboard-usb/README.md

 ### Keyboard power supply / control

-The board has a 5.5mm x 2.1mm barrel jack for power input from an external 9V power brick.
+The board has a 5.5mm x 2.1mm center-positive barrel jack for power input from an external 9V power brick.
+There is a diode in-series with the positive terminal as reverse-polarity protection.
 The positive terminal from this supply goes stright to the keyboard.
 The power return line from the keyboard is attached to the drain of an IRLU110PBF power MOSFET, and the MOSFET's source is then connected to the negative terminal of the supply, which is also connected to the board's ground plane.
 The gate is normally pulled down, but can be driven high by a pin on the Pico to complete the circuit and power on the keyboard.
 The IRLU110PBF was selected for its current